Kiwi fruit benefits: skin, gut, and immunity

 Studies have shown that increased fibre intake can help reduce long-term weight gain by balancing the gut microbiome.6 This can help to reduce the risk of health issues associated with obesity, including heart disease and diabetes.

-They help to fight disease
+Kiwi may help fight disease

 Kiwis contain carotenoids, which can help protect you against heart disease and certain types of cancer.7 Around 2.3 million people in the UK suffer from coronary heart disease, and those with heart disease are twice as likely to have a stroke.8